All Episodes

 Audio sound bites.

-I didn't know this was in the stack out of his head, but I was just informed that this next bite was in the stack during the uh the Trump appearance there.
+I just had I was just informed that this next bite was in the stack during the Trump appearance there.

-It happened on Bloomberg TV today, market makers.
+It happened on Bloomberg TV today, Market Makers.

 Eric Schatzker is the host, and he's talking with the Bloomberg Wall Street reporter Max Abelson about a recent Bloomberg story, how Trump invented Trump.

-Trump seems to have learned the same lesson that folks like I don't want to equate them.
+Trump seems to have learned the same lesson that folks like, I don't want to equate them.

-I'm just drawing a comparison that Rush Limbaugh learned.
+I'm just drawing a comparison.

 The more you say something, even if it isn't true, the more people believe it is true.